ossamamehmood/Hacktoberfest2023/CONTRIBUTING.md

 - Create an issue about the code or contributions you want to make.
-- Go through the issues before creating one,to avoid duplicate issues
+- Go through the issues before creating one inorder to avoid duplicate issues
 - Once assigned,make your contributions and create your first PR
-- kindly provide a simple detail about you code or contribution,so others can learn and improve on it
+- kindly provide a simple detail about your code or contribution,so others can learn and improve on it
 - Do NOT remove other content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works
 - Try to keep pull requests small to minimize merge conflicts